robertovacante/unbiasedness/README.md

-# unbiasedness
+# unbiasedness-proof

-Unbiasedness of the Sample Variance through a Monte-Carlo simulation.
+Unbiasedness of the Sample Variance through a Monte-Carlo simulation in STATA.